Preparation Guide for Iboga Therapy

 Centering and grounding yourself will prepare you to maximize the potential for a deeper transformative and healing experience.
 Taking the time to center yourself through activities such as writing, walking, meditation, yoga/stretching or anything that helps to provide personal insight, body awareness and reflection is a great way to prepare for your experience.
 Allowing yourself some personal space and time to reflect on your inner thoughts and emotions will greatly benefit your overall experience and aid in reintegration.

 Pay attention to your expectations.
-While Iboga therapy can be very effective at healing (as in significantly removing withdrawal symptoms) and facilitating awareness of the deeper personal work that you have to do over the long term, it is not a ‘miracle cure’ and will not solve your problems for you.
+While Iboga therapy can be very effective at healing (in significantly removing your own symptoms and healing ailments ) and facilitating awareness of the deeper personal work that you have to do over the long term.
 Expecting Iboga therapy to solve all your problems and fix you may lead to disappointment, think of rather as a tool to help you heal yourself and as a first step on your journey towards well-being.
 Empower yourself to look deeply into what is needed in your life so that you may gain the fullest potential from your experience.
 Take your time to consider your existing state of health and what you may need to do over the long term to maximize your healing process.
 Dedicate time towards exploring your physical, emotional and psychological needs and be gentle with yourself knowing that it takes time to heal.

 The transformative nature of the Iboga experience will be most effective if you are dedicated and committed to following through over the long term with the personal insight you receive.
 Take time to think about what you would like to gain or learn from your experience and set some intentions to help guide your way.